-It’s the weekend and you decide to hit the road in your new Ferrari for one of its last drives in Fayetteville, Arkansas, for the summer.
+It’s the weekend and you decide to hit the road in your new Ferrari.
+It’s one of it’s last drives in Fayetteville, Arkansas, for the summer.
 As you say goodbye to these summer drives, maybe it’s time to say hello to your insurance.
-Owning an exotic car is a lot of work in itself, so you don’t have time to constantly check in on your car insurance.
+Owning an exotic car is a lot of work in itself.
+You don’t have time to constantly check in on your car insurance.
 We get it, and we want to help you with your exotic car insurance rates!

 Let’s check out how you can keep your exotic car insurance rates low and get the most out of your auto insurance.

 Exotic cars, expensive and very rare vehicles, can include many models.
 Such as Ferraris, Lamborghinis, and McLarens.
 If you own an exotic car, you should have auto insurance specifically designed for your exotic vehicle.
 How are they different from standard auto insurance policies?
 Typically, exotic car insurance is based on the agreed value of the vehicle.
 This value is agreed upon by the insured and the insurance company when the policy is written.
 If your policy is based on an agreed value, you never have to worry about depreciation affecting the amount your insurance company will pay in the event of a claim.
 To be eligible for exotic car insurance, you may need to meet the following criteria: